aayush-dhakal/aayush-dhakal/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science at Tribhuvan University.
+- 🎓 &nbsp; Computer Science graduate from Tribhuvan University.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design,Blockchain and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>